-- § 1905(t)(3)(E), which provides for beneficiary's right to terminate enrollment, does not apply to this project; - § 1905(t)(3)(F), which requires compliance with § 1932, is applicable to this project as follows: - §1903(d)(1), which provides for protections against fraud and abuse, is met in that all providers participating in IHP are enrolled in the Medical Assistance program and bound by the rules of the program; - o §1932(d)(2), which includes restrictions on marketing by managed care entities, requires the state to monitor marketing efforts on the part of IHP entities; and - o §1932(e)(4) requires the states to retain the ability to terminate the contract with the IHP entities for failure to meet the terms of the contract.
+• § 1905(t)(3)(E), which provides for beneficiary's right to terminate enrollment, does not apply to this project;

+- § 1905(t)(3)(F), which requires compliance with § 1932, is applicable to this project as follows: - o §1903(d)(1), which provides for protections against fraud and abuse, is met in that all providers participating in IHP are enrolled in the Medical Assistance program and bound by the rules of the program; - o \$1932(d)(2), which includes restrictions on marketing by managed care entities, requires the state to monitor marketing efforts on the part of IHP entities; and - o §1932(e)(4) requires the states to retain the ability to terminate the contract with the IHP entities for failure to meet the terms of the contract.

-Qualified IHP demonstration providers organizations are those that have submitted successful responses to the Department's request for proposals and are under contract with the state to participate in this demonstration, ending three years following the implementation date of the contract.
+Qualified IHP demonstration program provider organizations are those that have submitted successful responses to the Department's request for proposals and are under contract with the state to participate in this demonstration program, ending three or more years following the implementation execution date of the contract.